 The broadcasting service changed its name to All India Radio (AIR) on 8 June 1936.
 Earlier, the radio chief was known as the “controller of broadcasting,” unlike today, he called the “Director General.”
 Lionel Fielden was appointed the first Controller of Broadcasting in August 1935.
 The following month, Akashvani Mysore, a private radio station, was set up.

-The Central News Organisation (CNO) came into existence in August, 1937.
+The Central News Organization (CNO) came into existence in August 1937.

 On 1 October 1939, the external broadcast service began by the British government to counter the propaganda of the Nazis directed at the Afghan people.
 The first broadcasts were in Pushto, Afghanistan.
 The External Services Division programs are broadcast in 11 Indian and 16 foreign languages, reaching over 100 countries.